pisv/gethandly.wiki-playground/Step-Three.md

-Well, in this case it was quite simple, but for models with a more complex mapping to workspace resources the implementation would be appropriately more elaborate.
+Well, in this case it was quite simple, but for models with a more complex mapping to workspace resources the implementation would be more elaborate.

 Also, please note that the actual implementation of `FooDeltaProcessor` in the [Step Three repository](https://github.com/pisv/gethandly.3rd) is a bit more involved, since there are several ways in which a project can change: it may be closed or (re-)opened, its description may change, etc.
 We spare you the details because they add nothing substantial to discussion.
-If you are interested, you can study yourself the complete implementation of the `FooDeltaProcessor` and the corresponding `FooModelNotificationTest`.
+If you are interested, you can study the complete implementation of the `FooDeltaProcessor` and the corresponding `FooModelNotificationTest`.

 Great, now we need to make our view respond to model change notifications to keep the view up-to-date with the model.